 What they say: Perfect for dual-sport, adventure, touring and daily riding.
 Fully seam taped, unlined, HT200D Nylon GORE-TEX® jeans-cut pant with full length separating side zips inner and outer weather flaps to help the pants go on and off fast yet keep rain and wind out.

-• Quite pricey from the UK • Sold only via Aerostich USA • Bulky to stash when not wearing, but isn’t everything
+• Quite pricey from the UK • Sold only via Aerostich USA • TF3 armour pads too bulky (others available) • Bulky to stash when not wearing, but isn’t everything

 Review About time I reviewed my Aerostich AD1 Light pants.
 They’re pitched as lighter weight 200D Cordura Gore-tex overtrousers; less stiff to suit the occasional rider rather than ice-road commuters who’ll want Dariens or Roadcrafters in heavyweight 500D; two names which helped make Aerostich’s name in the US among Iron-Butt long-haul pros.
 Riding hard, fast and often, a 500D Roadcrafter is the best thing for 85-mph slides down the highway.
 But who does that any more?
 Indeed, unlike many riders it seems, I rarely wear overtrousers at all, unless it’s actually pouring or very chilly.
 I don’t mind getting wet legs if the end is nigh, but when it isn’t I like the fact that I’m tucked, zipped, studded and velcro’d into my AD1s.
 Strict trademark laws make casual use of the V-word forbidden in the US.
 Jeez – and I thought I making a quick joke!
 Looks like I guessed right: in the US they must say ‘hook-and-loop’ which rolls off the tongue like a mouthful of old wool.

-You’re in Aero-Land so you know there’ll be a few pockets knocking about.
+This Aero County, Minnesota so you know there’ll be a few pockets knocking about.
 Left thigh has a 8 x 7-inch velcro™ flap pocket with more v*****™ over the top to take a map pocket.
 On the other thigh is a same-sized pocket with a water-repellant side zipper.
-At the hips are two more velcro™ flap pockets and there’s another v-free open pocket at the back, plus a cunning, easily missed SAS-style zipped stash belt (right).
+At the hips are two more velcro™ flap pockets and there’s another v-free open pocket at the back, plus a cunning, easily missed SAS-style zipped stash belt (below).

 I’m not a great fan of the bulky TF3 Aero-armour (left), even if it might be technically better than slimmer examples like D30 (right) which will attach to the velcro™ inside the knee, or ForceField lattice armour which won’t.
 Knee pads are handy for kneeling by the bike of course, not just crashing.
 There’s more you-know-what™ along the sides of the waist hem and inside the shins, for more armour perhaps.

-Recent trips have included coming back across close-to-freezing then rainy Spain in December, and a dawn-to-dusk mid-summer ride up the British Isles (right) where in June the chances of rain are high.
-On both occasions the AD1s did the job unobtrusively, keeping the chill out, the rain off and the stuff in [the many pockets].
+Recent trips have included coming back across close-to-freezing then rainy Spain one December, a dawn-to-dusk mid-summer ride up the British Isles where in June the chances of rain were high, and a freezing ride across France in late 2021 on the Africa Twin.
+On all occasions the AD1s did the job unobtrusively, keeping the chill out, the rain off and the stuff in [the many pockets].
 A classic unfussy and functional design as you’d expect from Aerostich, and quite probably comparable with any other high-end membrane rainwear out there.

 You can tell from the picture on the left that today was going to be a good day.
 An empty road reaching across the high desert to a vanishing point in a distant mountain range.
 Winding my way through Titus Canyon to the other side of the hills, the land dropped to below sea level – Death Valley, where I’d turn north over more dirt roads and ranges to Big Pine in California’s Owens Valley.